gfelobes/rewildao/README.md

 * `getProposal` : Takes a proposal id as an argument to get the proposal from the mapping, then return the proposal
 * `getStakeholderVotes` : Gets and returns a list containing the id of all the proposals that a particular stakeholder has voted on
 * `getStakeholderBalance` : Returns the total amount of contribution a stakeholder has contributed to the DAO
-* `isStakeholder` : Returns true/false depending on whether the caller is a stakeholder or not
+* `isStakeholder` : Returns true or false depending on whether the caller is a stakeholder or not
 * `getContributorBalance` : Returns the total balance of a contributor
-* `isContributor` : Returns true/false depending on whether the caller is a contributor or not
+* `isContributor` : Returns true or false depending on whether the caller is a contributor or not

 ## Tech Stack